schabiyo/OSSConfMDB-on-Azure/README.md

 # MongoDB Atlas on Azure

-The intend of this repository is to demonstrate the following:
+The intend of this repository is to demonstrate how MongoDB can be deployed on Azure by taking you through the following step:

 Step 1: Deploy The community version of MongoDB inside a VM